Winter Roots Concert

 (details below).

-A Winter Weekend in Harrisonburg, VA!
+Enjoy a weekend in Harrisonburg, VA!

-Winter Roots Weekend Line Up
+Winter Roots Concert Line Up

-Virginia-based folk-rock band The Steel Wheels have spent almost twenty years writing, recording, and touring, all the while constantly honing their evolving brand of American roots music.
-Additionally they are the founders and hosts of the Red Wing Roots Music Festival, a beloved staple of the Shenandoah Valley.
-Through the years, The Steel Wheels have drawn on both traditional form and modern sounds to capture the beauty in all of life’s varied trials and triumphs.
-Their new album, Sideways, which releases on February 9, 2024 via Big Ring Records, is a meditation on resilience and survival.
+have drawn on both traditional form and modern sounds to capture the beauty in all of life’s varied trials and triumphs.
+Their new album, Sideways, which released on February 9, 2024 via Big Ring Records, is a meditation on resilience and survival.
 Trent Wagler, the band’s lead singer and primary songwriter, penned many of the songs in response to loss, and the uncertainty that comes with facing what we can’t control.

 Sideways begins with “Wait On You,” bounding out of the gates with a fervor carried by The Steel Wheels’ signature close harmonies and propulsive mountain energy.
 Through a seemingly simple story of the naivety of youth, the belief that we can skate by without being prepared for misfortune and the unexpected, the album kicks off with a kind of emboldening invitation in the face of an unavoidable truth.
 The world doesn’t wait on us—it’s our responsibility to shore ourselves up, to show up, to be ready to be a part of it all.